How To Use AI To Become a Better Writer

 AI writing assistants can also give you feedback on your writing quality, readability, search engine optimization (SEO), and more.
 Purpose-specific tools can be helpful here.
 If you write a lot of SEO content, you may find that a tool like Clearscope or Surfer (which integrates with Jasper) gives you the most detailed feedback.

-Creative writers might like ProWritingAid, as its analysis compares their writing to a favorite author's— and provides feedback on things like plot structure and pacing.
+Creative writers might like ProWritingAid, as its analysis compares their writing to a favorite author's—and provides feedback on things like plot structure and pacing.

-To enhance your AI usage even more, check out Upwork’s complete guide to prompting—including ChatGPT prompts that you can use right now.
+To enhance your AI usage even more, check out Upwork’s complete guide to ChatGPT prompts that you can use right now.

 Good AI output means there’s a human in the mix

-No matter how you decide to use AI in your writing process, be sure that you personally are always putting the finishing touches on everything, not unquestioningly using what the AI has suggested.
+No matter how you decide to use AI in your own writing process, be sure that you personally are always putting the finishing touches on everything, not unquestioningly using what the AI has suggested.

 Fact-check AI output for hallucinations